r52/quasar/README.md

 An OS and computer capable of running Chrome.

-[Microsoft Visual C++ Redistributable for Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572) may be needed on Windows.
+[Microsoft Visual C++ Redistributable for Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572) is needed on Windows.

 ## Build